saitaiky/notebook/docs/docs/software-development/interview/technical-question/system-design/system-design.md

 > **Tip**: Ask your recruiter how you'll present your solution, and practice with that tool.
 If you're told you can choose, pick one tool and practice consistently to alleviate anxiety on the big day.

 A system design question is broad enough so that there isn’t only one “correct” answer, but includes sufficient context so that you can give a more focused solution.
-The question is presented in a broad form initially (e.g. [Design TikTok](https://www.tryexponent.com/courses/system-design-interview/system-design/design-tiktok)), and it’s up to you to narrow the problem scope.
+The question is presented in a broad form initially, and it’s up to you to narrow the problem scope.

 ## What Interviewers Are Looking For